rackerlabs/rackspace-how-to/content/rackspace-pdr/rackspace-pdr-ssl-decryption.md

 working, our Security Operations Center (SOC) will not be able to detect network threats embeded in the SSL and TLS traffic.
 To enable decrytion the following information is required:

-1. Provids our Rackspace PDR teams the SSL and TLS private keys and public certifications (used by the NIDS appliances for decrypting traffic).
+1. Provide our Rackspace PDR teams the SSL and TLS private keys and public certifications (used by the NIDS appliances for decrypting traffic).
 2. Disable Diffie-Hellman (DH) key exchange on all applications with end-to-end encryption.
 3. Configure the SSL and TLS cypher suits with those compatable with the NIDS decryption (see the "Supported cyphers" section).
 4. Provide our Rackspace PDR teams a list of domains and fully qualified domain names (FQDNs) for endpoints with end-to-end encryption.